Dongfeng Motor Corporation: Dongfeng Skio Junfeng

+Defunct

-Dongfeng Sokon (DFSK) (defunct)
+Dongfeng Sokon (DFSK) (divested)

-Dongfeng DFSK (Sokon) or in Chinese Dongfeng Xiaokang (东风小康) is Sino-sino joint venture between Dongfeng and a local company, Chongqing Sokon Industry Group Co Ltd. Brands under the joint venture includes Dongfeng Sokon (DFSK, sometimes known as DF Dongfeng as the official website suggests) light commercial vehicles and Dongfeng Fengguang passenger vehicles.
-Sokon also has its own electric startup brand based in North America called SF Motors.
+Dongfeng DFSK (Sokon) or in Chinese Dongfeng Xiaokang (东风小康) is Sino-sino joint venture between Dongfeng and Seres Group Co Ltd. Brands under the joint venture includes Dongfeng Sokon (DFSK, sometimes known as DF Dongfeng as the official website suggests) light commercial vehicles and Dongfeng Fengguang passenger vehicles.
+Seres also has its own electric startup brand based in North America called SF Motors.

 In September 2019, Sokon acquired the remaining 50% of the DFSK joint venture from Dongfeng Motor Group (DFG), becoming 100% owner.
 They continue to produce vehicles using the Dongfeng logo and under the Dongfeng Sokon and Dongfeng Fengguang (Fengon) branding.

 Dongfeng Renault (defunct)

 Created in late 2013, Dongfeng Renault Automotive Co Ltd planned to produce 150,000 whole vehicles per year at an as-yet-unbuilt production base in China.
 This facility may become operational as early as 2016.

 In August 2020, the Dongfeng Renault venture was officially dissolved and Renault transferred its stake to Dongfeng.